JamesConlan96/tssl/README.md

 options:
-  -h, --help            show this help message and exit -c, --command-only    output the manual command only; do not scan -d DIRECTORY, --directory DIRECTORY
+  -h, --help            show this help message and exit -c, --command-only    output the manual command(s) to the console only; do not scan -d DIRECTORY, --directory DIRECTORY
                         directory to save output to instead of the current working directory -e, --encrypt         compress output directory into an AES256 encrypted zip archive (includes existing files)